 In the context of ongoing efforts to implement EBM in the Arctic, which recognizes humans and their activities as an integral part of the ecosystem, the vision for a pan-Arctic MPA network is:

-An ecologically connected, representative and well-managed network of protected and specially managed areas that protects and promotes the resilience of the biological diversity, ecological processes and cultural heritage of the Arctic marine environment, and the social and economic benefits they provide to present and future generations.
+An ecologically connected, representative and effectively-managed network of protected and specially managed areas that protects and promotes the resilience of the biological diversity, ecological processes and cultural heritage of the Arctic marine environment, and the social and economic benefits they provide to present and future generations.

 Sense of Urgency

-Protecting and conserving the Arctic marine environment and biodiversity (Figure 1) is an important Arctic Council priority, due to the role of the Arctic Ocean in moderating the global climate, protecting marine biodiversity, and providing food security, income and cultural identity for Arctic peoples and communities.
+Protecting and conserving the Arctic marine environment and biodiversity (Figure 1) is an important Arctic Council priority, due to the role of Arctic waters in moderating the global climate, protecting marine biodiversity, and providing food security, income and cultural identity for Arctic peoples and communities.